PipelineFX/docs/versioned_docs/version-8.0.0/start-here/Installing+Qube.md

 Python3 (3.6 to 3.8) is a prerequisite now for all installations.
-You need to have it installed on each system, prior to running the QubeInstaller.
+You need to have it installed on each system, prior to running the Qube!
+Installer.

 :::

 ## Linux Prerequisites

-On linux, several packages must be present before Qube can be installed, and some pre-configuration is needed.
+On linux, several packages must be present before Qube! can be installed, and some pre-configuration is needed.

 :::info